JRegimbal/hat-box/_tools/lofelt-studio.md

 These editing processes can also be used to create effects from scratch.
 Vibrotactile effects can be sent to iOS and Android devices with a corresponding Lofelt Studio app installed.

-For more information, consult the [Lofelt website](https://lofelt.com).
+For more information, consult the [Lofelt website as archived on the Wayback Machine](https://web.archive.org/web/20220526171057/lofelt.com).